px-sandbox/sandbox-wh-test-1/README.md

 ## Things accomplised in this boilerplate so far

 - Structure for the monorepo approach
-- Ability to add and use existing middlewares using middy
+- Ability to add and use existing middlewares using `middy`
-- CRUD operations with dynamoDB
+- CRUD operations with `dynamoDB`
-- Supporting functions like validations (using ajv and middy), response parser
+- Supporting functions like validations (using `ajv` and `middy`), response parser
-- Configured unit test cases using vitest.
+- Configured unit test cases using `vitest`.
-- Add lambdas to existing VPC
+- Add lambdas to existing `VPC`

 ## Problems that still exist